united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 ## What are the limitations?

+While Benthos is great at handling large amounts of data, it does not allow for the same level of flow customization as Node-RED.
+If you need to perform complex data transformations or integrate with other systems, you should consider using Node-RED instead.

+Additionally, the Management Console currently only supports deploying Benthos UMH with OPC-UA data sources.
+If you want to use other data sources, you must deploy Benthos UMH in standalone mode or use Node-RED.

 ## Where to get more information?
 - Learn more about benthos-umh by visiting our [Github repository](https://github.com/united-manufacturing-hub/benthos-umh).